-We never thought that we would find ourselves enjoying authentic Venezuelan food in Playa del Carmen, Mexico.
+When we planned our trip to Mexico, we never thought that we would find ourselves enjoying authentic Venezuelan food while in Playa del Carmen.
 But that’s the kind of unexpected travel adventure that Geocaching can give you.
 While taking a road trip around the Yucatan Peninsula, we wanted to check out a variety of cities and small towns.
 One of the places we wanted to check out was Playa del Carmen, along the coast just south of Cancun.

 Knowing that Playa del Carmen is a cruise ship port and close to other ports (like Cozumel), we expected it to be quite touristy.
 So we wanted to find unique things to do in Playa del Carmen, and luckily our hobby of Geocaching gave us the perfect way to do this.